-Our philosophy of early childhood education is based on The Reggio Emilia Approach, a proven philosophy to encourage the strongest development for your child.
-The most defining characteristic of the method is the way a child is viewed and creating a curriculum based around the unique makeup of each and every classroom.
-The Reggio Approach views the child as a strong, resourceful and curious individual, capable of constructing his/her own learning.
+Our philosophy of early childhood education is based on The Reggio Emilia approach, a philosophy proven to encourage your child’s development.
+The most defining characteristic of the Reggio Emilia philosophy is the way a child is viewed, and we create a curriculum based around the unique makeup of each and every classroom.
+The Reggio Emilia approach views the child as a strong, resourceful, and curious individual, capable of constructing his/her own learning.
 Quite simply this means that the children determine the topic of study and participate in planning the curriculum.
 The teachers take the topic and immerse all learning centers with that theme so that the children can continue to grow in all areas of development, encouraging the child to gain confidence in their learning abilities.
-The immersion portion is crucial to developing a well rounded child, as the children are drawn to areas of the classroom that they may not be particularly attracted to, but are interested in the theme related elements of each center to encourage engagement in areas that the child may not feel comfortable in.
+This immersion helps children explore learning in new ways, using an interest-based approach.
 The classroom belongs to the community of children; it is the children’s classroom, not the teacher’s classroom.
 Read more on The Reggio Emilia Approach here and here.